-About one-third of respondents are applying the Scaled Agile Framework.
+About one-third of respondents are applying the SAFe as their scaled Agile approach.
 Roughly another third are using other scaling frameworks, mostly Scrum of Scrums.
 Making SAFe Scrum of Scrums amongst the most popular scaled Agile approaches.

 There appear to be several common challenges to scaling agile.
 These include resistance to change, lack of leadership board participation, inconsistent processes, and chaotic organization.
 As well as being unable to live up to agile values, insufficient management support and lack of training.

 Scaling methodologies aim to get more people adopting a semi-standard agile practice, but the approach often fails to address organizational culture and people’s mindsets.
 The aforementioned symptoms are all signals that organizations are fighting cultural and not scaling issues.